ligandro/ligafooty/README.md

 *A Python package for football tracking visualization and analytics.*

 ## 📌 Overview
 ligafooty is a Python package designed for **football tracking data visualization**, **player movement analysis**, and calculating **possession-based statistics**.
 It provides easy-to-use functions for plotting football pitch events, animations, and team performance insights.
-It is a direct twin copy of the  [@socceranimate](https://github.com/Dato-Futbol/soccerAnimate) library from Data-Futbal which is written in R. This one has some additional features such as defensive line, team possesion status etc. [@mplsoccer](https://mplsoccer.readthedocs.io/en/latest/index.html) library is used for pitch visualisation.
+It is a direct twin copy of the  [@socceranimate](https://github.com/Dato-Futbol/soccerAnimate) library from Dato-Futbol which is written in R. This one has some additional features such as defensive line, team possesion status etc. [@mplsoccer](https://mplsoccer.readthedocs.io/en/latest/index.html) library is used for pitch visualisation.

 ## Data Source
 Currently only data from the provider Metrica Sports is supported.
 Download from this [@link](https://github.com/metrica-sports/sample-data)